BKinya/Android-FAQ/README.md

 To get started, pick a topic in your area of specialization, for instance Android development, and write about it.
 It could be something new you learnt, how you fixed a bug, a guide how to a given API in your app among others.

-Check out this article:  [Technical Writing: How Do I Get Better at it](https://harunwangereka.medium.com/technical-writing-how-do-i-get-better-at-it-4af86aa49a38) by Harun Wangereka to learn how to get better at it.
+Check out this article:  [Technical Writing: How Do I Get Better at it](https://harunwangereka.medium.com/technical-writing-how-do-i-get-better-at-it-4af86aa49a38) by Harun Wangereka to learn how to get better at technical writing.

 There is no one right way to structure your articles.
 But always ensure correctness in your articles.
 Your articles ought to be comprehensive.
 You mighty not be able to cover everything but try as much as possible to cover important parts of the topic you are writing about.
 And be concise.